ChunkyMonkey00/itchGrabber/README.md

 Exiting the Itch Game Grabber.
 Goodbye!
 ```

+## Upcoming Features

+- Website that allows for easy browsing without download

 ---
 - ChunkyMonkey00
 By following these simple instructions, you can easily access games on itch.io, bypassing school restrictions with the Itch Game Grabber tool.
 Enjoy gaming without limitations!